 1. Evaluate your preferred mode of communication

-It can often be helpful to think about how you choose to communicate to narrow down the type of working style you have.
-There are certain characteristics that you're likely to notice in specific work styles, such as active listening skills in someone with a supportive work style.
-For example, you might expect someone with a detail-oriented work style to write concise emails and remain stoic in their in-person exchanges, while someone with an idea-oriented working style could use a lot of passionate hand gestures when talking with others.
+It can often be helpful to think about how you choose to communicate to narrow down the type of work style you have.
+There are certain characteristics that you're likely to notice in specific styles, such as active listening skills in someone with a supportive work style.
+You might expect someone with a detail-oriented work style to write concise emails and remain stoic in their in-person exchanges, while someone with an idea-oriented working style could use a lot of passionate hand gestures when talking with others.

 2. Think about how you like to plan your day

-Another key indicator of your working style can be found in how you structure your day.
-Someone with a detail-oriented work style likely has a clear plan for each day and rarely misses deadlines, while someone with another work style could approach each day with more fluidity and wait until the last minute to complete their work.
+Another key indicator of your work style can be found in how you structure your day.
+Someone with a detail-oriented style likely has a clear plan for each day and rarely misses deadlines, while someone with another work style may wait until the last minute to complete their work.

 Aside from your approach to each day and deadlines, you can also think about whether you prefer time for planning or a fast-paced work environment that allows you to be spontaneous.